 In what has been a challenging and ever-changing environment, the approach Cobb has taken to feed students in need hasn’t had to change as public health guidance has changed.
-By providing food once a week, in a financially responsible and socially distant manner, both Cobb students and staff have been kept healthy, safe, and know what they can expect every single week, including while school is out for the summer.
+By providing food once a week, in a financially responsible and socially distant manner, both Cobb students and staff have been kept healthy, safe, and know what they can expect every single Monday, including during summer break.

 The Cobb Food and Nutrition Department, led by Executive Director Emily Hanlin, has also played a big role in making sure students-in-need receive a sustainable supply of food.
-Ms. Hanlin’s team of Food and Nutrition experts have been serving Cobb students on the frontlines since the COVID-19 pandemic began.
+Ms. Hanlin’s team of Food and Nutrition experts have been serving Cobb students on the front lines since the COVID-19 pandemic began.

 Although the Food and Nutrition team makes it looks easy, feeding students in need isn’t as easy you might think.

-“What most people don’t know about distributing food to students during COVID-19 school closures is local taxpayer dollars aren’t spent on food for students, Federal dollars are.
-These eight sites were selected because they allow us to be reimbursed by the Federal government, many of our schools across Cobb don’t allow for that option”, said Chief Operations Officer Marc Smith.
+“What most people don’t know about distributing food to students during COVID-19 school closures is that local taxpayer dollars aren’t spent on food for students, Federal dollars are.
+These eight sites were selected because they allow us to be reimbursed by the Federal government, many of our schools across Cobb don’t allow for that option,” said Chief Operations Officer Marc Smith.